-Your dogs’ anxiety can turn any situation into no fun for anyone, them or you.
+Your dogs’ anxiety can turn any situation into no fun for anyone, them, or you.
 Beyond that, anxiety can lead to chronic health issues.
 So it is important to support your dog’s emotional well-being.
 Here are 4 calming herbs that we use in our #20 Keep Cool to support dogs with stress.

 It is also common to use to aid in digestion and relieve indigestion.
-It works by relaxing the smooth muscle lining of the digestive tract.
-Chamomile contains a natural hormone similar to thyroxine that helps strengthen the hair and skin.
-Chamomile has been found to cleanse the liver and have anti-inflammatory properties.
+This works because the herb relaxes the smooth muscle lining of the digestive tract.
+Furthermore, chamomile contains a natural hormone similar to thyroxine that helps strengthen the hair and skin.
+Finally, chamomile helps cleanse the liver and has anti-inflammatory properties.